oruga-ui/oruga/packages/docs/components/Checkbox.md

 The checkbox input uses [HTML's native checkbox input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox).
 It can display one or many options to a user and is a great way to allow users to select multiple items from a list.
 The component supports single and multiple checkbox inputs.
-The component implements the W3C ARIA APG [Checkbox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/).
+The component supports the W3C ARIA APG [Checkbox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/).

 </div>